tagohd/mono/Items/Legendary Artifacts/CURSED AL'S CURSED ORB.md

 No, wait, he's still an idiot.
 Just less of an idiot.
 Imagine if the chocolate orange was still in the box.
 (I am mean to this boy XD)

+[Lun]: Yeah, I don't think color blindness is much of an excuse for mistaking a chocolate orange with a powerful cursed artifact, but it's at least _something_ you could cut Luke some slack with.
+Mostly just dumb though.

 # Theme of THE ORB?
 Anyway, here's part of a song that might play when you're in the vicinity of THE ORB:
 ![[Power.mp3]]